 - going to do work that requires a building permit - for example, reblock, restump, demolish or remove a home, regardless of the value of this work.

-For more information on building practitioners, visit VBA's Building for consumers.
+For more information on building practitioners, visit the VBA's Building and renovating essentials.

 Tradespeople - registered and licensed

 If your builder or tradesperson carries out work worth more than $10,000, they must be registered with the VBA.
 This includes carpenters, bricklayers and concreters.